 A hollowness or scooping around the center of the tongue is a common indicator that there is unresolved sadness, grief, or depression in the heart.
 This picture shows a clear depression in the heart, as well as systemic toxins, due to the coating, and excessive heat in the blood due to the red dots and red edges of the tongue.
 Each imbalance occurring in our system is often correlated with the other and, therefore, it is often necessary to look at the entire picture.

 Red, Raised Papillae on the Top of the Tongue:

 A pale tongue is typically a sign of low red blood cells indicating possible anemia.
-This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate, or B12 deficiency; ulcer; parasitical infection; certain medications (including NSAIDS); malabsorption; chronic diseases such a cancer, rheumatoid arthritis or HIV; or many different autoimmune conditions.
+This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate, or B12 deficiency; ulcer; parasitical infection; certain medications (including NSAIDs); malabsorption; chronic diseases such as cancer, rheumatoid arthritis, or HIV; or many different autoimmune conditions.
 Anemia can cause fatigue, weakness, poor circulation, frequent bruising, shortness of breath, irregular heartbeat, and cognitive issues.
 If anemia is suspected, one can look to see if other symptoms are involved, as well as the nails and the pink under the eye (when stretched down) to see if these areas are also pale.

 So, there you have the most common attributes to look for in a self-tongue diagnosis along with what these different revelations may indicate for your health.

 Make this analysis a part of your daily routine by peeking at the tongue each morning upon awakening.
 For the most accurate diagnosis, it is best to do this before brushing the teeth or scraping the tongue.
 The tongue may change day-to-day depending on our food choices, emotions, and overall health.
 This practice can often reveal the ingestion of allergenic foods, imbalance manifesting, or illness in its potential stage.